feluxe/cmdi/README.md

 **Parameters**

--   `save: bool = True` - Save the function ouput if `True`.
+- `save: bool = True` - Save the function output if `True`.
 - `text: bool = True` - Save function output as text if `True` else save as bytes.
--   `dup: bool = False` - Redirect ouput at file discriptor level if `True`.
+- `dup: bool = False` - Redirect output at file descriptor level if `True`.
 This allows you to redirect output of subprocesses and C code.
+It's *dup* because we're duping file descriptors.
 - `tty: bool = False` - Keep ANSI sequences for saved output if `True`, else strip ANSI sequences.
 - `mute: bool = False` - Mute output of function call in terminal if `True`.
-NOTE: You can still save and return the ouput if this is enabled.
+NOTE: You can still save and return the output if this is enabled.

 **Example:**